From the site

 In the morning, marvel at spectacular mountain and sea views as you travel the road that winds around the beautiful Iveragh Peninsula, better known as the Ring of Kerry.
 There is a chance to join a hike with a Local Expert along the lake shore and past the farmlands of the Muckross Estate, admiring the spectacular scenery.
 Walk by West Meadow Bay and see Muckross House.
 While there are no mountains to climb, walkers should be fit, have good walking shoes or boots, sunscreen and rain gear.
 For those who do not want to join the hike, the coach will return to Killarney, where the rest of the day is at leisure.

 The Cliffs of Moher and on to Galway.

 Cross the Shannon Estuary by ferry and enter County Clare.
 Stop at the Exhibition Centre and enjoy a walk along the Cliffs of Moher, raised approximately 700 feet above the pounding Atlantic waves.
 Then travel north across the Burren, a suddenly stark and barren landscape, scarred with interesting limestone creases.
 Journey to Galway, the City of the Tribes, and visit the lovely cathedral.
 Take in the scenery from your hotel, which is spectacularly set on the shores of Galway Bay.

 Embark on a superb excursion through the Connemara National Park and see a wonderland of rivers, lakes and silent hills.
-Stop at lakeside Kylemore Abbey - a neo-Gothic mansion surrounded by lush, green forest; occupied today by a Benedictine community of nuns who came from Ypres after World War I.
+Explore Connemara with Insight Choice.
+Choose between a visit to the turreted Neo-Gothic Kylemore Abbey or a visit to an oyster farm for a tasting.

 Majestic Ashford Castle.